brooklynrail/brooklynrail-platform/content/people/erika-r-knierim.md

 first_name: Erika
 last_name: Knierim
 pronouns: she/her
-short_bio: Founder and Principal of Nomic Consulting **Erika R. Knierim** is a passionate fundraiser, attorney, and finance professional who has spent the last ten years dedicated to bringing classical music into the 21st Century.
-As the immediate past President of the Overture Council, the young professionals organization of the Chicago Symphony Orchestra, she led a dynamic group of over 150 Chicago YP’s who have a desire to deepen their engagement with the CSO.
-Currently, Erika is an Investment Advisor at William Blair & Co where she provides customized wealth management strategies for rising executives, entrepreneurs, and female investors.
+short_bio: "Founder and Principal of Nomic Consulting, **Erika R. Knierim** is an attorney and finance professional with 13 years experience helping artists and institutional clients move into the 21st Century.
+As blockchain technology matures and NFT’s become a high-growth sector of the digital asset economy, she prepares clients for the opportunities this emerging technology provides and the complex challenges it presents.
+She helps individual, corporate, and institutional clients understand what NFTs are and how they work, develops a customized go-to-market strategy, and connects clients with specialized teams of legal, finance, and tax professionals to make sure clients are protecting themselves and their art. "
 portraits:
   - media: 2022/01/erika-r-knierim
 instagram: eknierim